skowski/Cloud-Software-Engineer-Code-Challenge/README.md

 do not take too long
 - Some problems with metrics to JMX in tests, so diasbled for testing
 - Trouble with automatic conversion of URL string, slashes are converted, did not solve that
-- Add some more logging
+- Add some more logging and log to file or log collector
+- Build puts some warnings for Ktor experimental features; should be eliminated

 ## Resume